Perhaps you’re new to therapy and you can’t quite believe you’re about to pick up the phone to make an appointment.

 We (together) look for how you can get closer to the people who matter to you and help you separate from those who might cause stress and dysfunction.

-And, my own respect for structure means that I’m prompt, responsive, and consistent.
-I respect your time and use our time together to help you find real insights that help you continue to make positive changes between our sessions.
+And, our own respect for structure means that WE'RE prompt, responsive, and consistent.
+WE respect your time and use our time together to help you find real insights that help you continue to make positive changes between our sessions.

-My door is open to individuals and both straight and LGBTQIA couples who want more connection and balance in their lives.
+Our therapy office door is open to individuals and both hetro + kink/open and LGBTQIA couples who want more connection and balance in their lives.

 Ultimately, you come to therapy because you find you’re struggling - with relationships, with work, with keeping all the balls in the air.
 There’s a little voice within you that says “something’s not quite right.”